 For me, cooking can be a bit of a chore.
 It’s a necessary requirement in my routine so I don’t starve.
 While some people passionate about it, I’ve never been one of those people.
 I can understand the appeal, I’ve just never been grabbed by it.
-That’s until recently, when I discovered recipe webcomics.
-Now I’m seeing food through a different lenses through the comic book format and my eyes are now open to all kinds of different recipes I mightn’t ever tried.
+That’s until recently when I discovered recipe webcomics.
+Now I’m seeing food through a different lens through the comic book format and my eyes are now open to all kinds of different recipes I mightn’t ever try.

 What are recipe webcomics, you ask?
 Simple.
 They’re essentially a cooking recipe in a webcomic format, combining text and visuals to demonstrate cooking instructions in a unique way.
 What makes them special is that they can be done in a myriad of ways, injecting personality or even storytelling into them in a way that other mediums cannot.

 Below are five recipe webcomics I found while trawling the internet.
 I’ve tried to represent a wide mix of recipe webcomics in this list from different kinds of culinary tastes to the various ways these recipes are communicated.
 There should be something for everybody’s tastes.
 You never know, you might even find inspiration for your next meal!

 Creator Becky Cloonan, the writer of comics such as Gotham Academy and Southern Cross as well as artist on many great comics, likes to do the occasional webcomic on her Tumblr.
 About a year ago she did a short story about her Zucchini Bread recipe, which was not only instructional but also a lot of fun.
 She tells the story of her inspiration for making the Zucchini Bread, what she did with the 8 loaves that she made and along with plenty of gags too.
 The most interesting part about this is that she was able to include one of her characters, along with herself and her friends, into it which makes the comic conversational while displaying plenty of personality.
 This recipe includes plenty of detail which allows for easy following.